 Should neither of the above options give you any joy then you can try entering the Device Firmware Update (DFU) mode.
-This differs from Recovery mode in that it doesn't allow the iPhone to start its boot loader or iOS, but is still able to communicate with iTunes.
+This differs from Recovery mode in that it doesn't allow the iPhone to start its boot loader or iOS, but is still able to communicate with iTunes or Finder.

 Using this technique you can restore the iPhone to its original settings, then use your iCloud or iTunes backups to reload your data.

-Entering DFU mode is quite a palaver, and there's a good chance you might get it wrong.
-But give it a few goes and eventually you should be able to repair iOS.
+Entering DFU mode is something of a challenge, and there's a good chance you might get it wrong due to the arcane combination of buttons presses and times required to enter the mode.
+We're not sure why Apple makes it so tricky, but give it a few goes and eventually you should be able to repair iOS.

 On iPhones up to and including the iPhone 7 and 7 Plus you can follow our How to use DFU mode to rescue an unresponsive iPhone guide.

-If you have an iPhone 8, 8 Plus, or X, then the method is as follows.
+If you have an iPhone 8, 8 Plus, X or later then the method is as follows.

-First off, connect your iPhone to your PC/Mac using its Lightning cable, then launch iTunes.
+First off, connect your iPhone to your PC/Mac using its Lightning cable, then launch iTunes or Finder and click on the iPhone icon.
 Now, press the Volume Up button briefly, do the same with the Volume Down button, then press and hold the On/Off button on the right side of the iPhone until the screen goes black.